Finite Elements Floor Analysis

 To review slab strip diagram in Analytical Model:

-1. Open Analytical Model for FE Floor Analysis or Building Analysis
+1. Open Analytical Model for FE Floor Model or Building Analysis

 2. Go to Result tab, select slab strip you want to review from the Slab Strip List.
 This will display the moment diagrams of selected strip on the analytical view